-Most of our US customers use Truphone prepaid SIM
+Most of our US customers have been using Truphone prepaid SIM

-because they don't charge monthly fee.
-You can buy them online with free shipping within US (note, when they ask to select a state, they mean the state for the number of your future SIM card, not for the shipping address).
-You only pay $15 for the card (for the plastic, one time) and $15 for the airtime which does not expire.
-When iSocket 3G sends alerts to you, this is considered an outgoing text.
+Truphone offers a free shipping (note, when they ask to select a state, they mean the state for the number of your future SIM card, not for the shipping address).
+You have to pay $15 for the card (for the plastic, one time) - other SIM Cards don't require such payment.
+You have to put $15 as you initial airtime which does not expire and can be renewed after 6 month.
 Each message costs 9 cents from that pre-paid airtime.
 You can later top up the credit (airtime) on the SIM card online via your Truphone account.
-Activation is also very simple.
-With that SIM iSocket will work on AT&T network.

 , Airvoice Wireless

 .
 These are all Pay-As-You-Go SIM-cards with a minimum plan of about $3 monthly (because you pay $9 or $10 for 90 days).
 The good difference from Truphone is that there is no initial cost for the SIM card and sometimes cost of each message can be lower (e.g. 5 cents for H2O).
 Similar Prepaid solution T-Mobile 3-in-1 SIM Starter Kit

 - available from T-Mobile or AT&T PREPAID SIM Card Kit